apache/apisix/docs/en/latest/plugins/consumer-restriction.md

 }'
 ```

-2. Bind the `consumer-restriction` plugin on the `consumer` (need to cooperate with an authorized plugin to bind), and add the `service_id` whitelist list.
+Then configure the `consumer-restriction` Plugin on the Consumer with the `key-auth` Plugin and the `service_id` to whitelist.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/consumers -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '